 ImageNow Client - Is recommended for Windows computers and should already be installed.
-ImageStout - Finding ImageNow on the New/Reimaged Computer
+ImageNow: Finding the Desktop Client

 Perceptive Experience - Includes simple searching and ease of signing documents in workflow.
 Perceptive Experience can be used on mobile devices after VPN has been turned on.

 ImageStout - Workflow HistoryThe Workflow history will show; who looked at it, who routed it, where it was routed, and how long it was at each location.

 Workflow history of a document will show where the document has been, how long it has been in a specific workflow queue.

 ImageStout - Workflow QueueElectronic in basket and holds documents for processing.

 Based on permissions and processes people may have multiple workflow queues.